Singh-Lab/PertInInt/README.md

   tar -xvzf ${PERTININT_TRACKS}
   ```

-* PertInInt runs on any input .maf file.
+* **Somatic Mutations.** PertInInt runs on any input .maf file.
 We tested PertInInt using a .maf file containing somatic mutations from all 33 TCGA cancer types, obtained from [NCI's Genomic Data Commons](https://gdc.cancer.gov) on December 6, 2018.
 To download this aggregated .maf file to test on, run the following:

   ```bash
   if [ ! -d mafs ]; then mkdir mafs; fi